peek00/Kaggle-Human-or-Robot-/README.md

 I then did another correlation check, and there were no particular features that stood out predominantly.
 I experimented with subsets of features.
 Using 9 ['auction','unique_auctions','country','mean_bids_per_auction','device','ip','time','std'] features, 3 of which were engineered provided the best results in terms of AUC.

 ## Machine Learning Model

-The models I tried using on this were XGBoost RandomForestClassifier, sklearn's RandomForestClassifier, CatBoostClassifier, SVM and for the train test split I tried sklearn's KFold and StratifiedShuffleSplit.
+The models I tried were XGBoost RandomForestClassifier, sklearn's RandomForestClassifier, CatBoostClassifier and for the train test split I tried sklearn's KFold and StratifiedShuffleSplit.
 The combination that provided the best results were sklearn's RandomForestClassifier(criterion = 'entropy') with StratifiedShuffleSplit.

-## Takeaways
+## Conclusion

-As these was my first machine learning project, the EDA portion was guided by instructors and the selection of models and feature engineering was left to us.
-I looked up the methodology of several of the previous competitors and tried to implement what I could from there.
-While the selection of the models and train test split method was guided by trial and error, I hope to better understand the intricies of each of them and better implement them in the future.
+Looking at the leaderboards, the highest private AUC was about 0.9405.
+I am quite satisfied to be able to achieve the results I did for my first machine learning project.
+I looked at the methodology of several of the competitors and believe that the biggest difference was in the amount of engineered features.
+Instead of continuning to further tweak this model, I plan to look more in depth into other competitions and developing a better understanding of the situations where different models shine and insights on feature engineering as well.